ibm-cloud-docs/sell/software-deprecate-product.md

 You can deprecate a specific version of your software by clicking the **Actions** icon ![Actions icon](../icons/actions-icon-vertical.svg "Actions") for the version you want to deprecate on the Software tab.
 If your software has only one published version, and you deprecate that version, the entire product is deprecated.

-## Deprecate software from the {{site.data.keyword.cloud_notm}} catalog by using the API
+## Deprecating software from the {{site.data.keyword.cloud_notm}} catalog by using the API
 {: #sw-deprecate-api}
 {: api}

-You can programmatically deprecate your product by calling the Partner Center Sell API as shown in the following sample request.
+You can programmatically deprecate your product by calling the [Partner Center Sell API](/apidocs/partner-center-sell#deprecate-product){: external} as shown in the following sample request.
 Specify `reason` to provide details about why you want to deprecate your published product:

 ```bash
 curl --request POST \